m1kc/amiko/README.md

 🔧 Stability: **early alpha**

+⚠️ Hobby project, not for serious use.
+You have been warned.

 _"Amiko" means "friend" in Esperanto.
 Stress falls on "i", like in Spanish "amigo"._

 ## Table of Contents